ABS-CBN: Netflix

-ABS-CBN has emerged as a major content partner on Netflix, significantly boosting the reach of its content among both local and international audiences.
-After it became a content provider on Netflix, the first ABS-CBN television series to be featured was Ang Sa Iyo Ay Akin, which premiered as The Law of Revenge in August 2021, while the first ABS-CBN feature film to appear on the platform was Exes Baggage, released as part of a batch of Star Cinema titles in October 2020.
-Since then, multiple ABS-CBN dramas and movies have consistently secured the #1 position on Netflix Philippines charts during their debut weeks, reflecting strong local and diaspora engagement.
-The partnership has expanded to include a variety of notable dramas, variety shows, and Star Cinema films, many of which have achieved top rankings among Filipino viewers on the service.
+ABS-CBN has partnered and produced content for Netflix.
+The first ABS-CBN television series to be featured was Ang Sa Iyo Ay Akin, which premiered under the title The Law of Revenge in August 2021, while the first ABS-CBN feature film to appear on the platform was Exes Baggage, released as part of a batch of Star Cinema titles in October 2020.

-Notable ABS-CBN releases that have reached #1 on Netflix Philippines include Incognito, the action-thriller that premiered on January 17, 2025 and immediately claimed the top spot in Netflix PH's TV chart; Sosyal Climbers, ABS-CBN Studios’ first Netflix film collaboration, which debuted on February 27, 2025 and ranked #1 among movies in the Philippines; Hello, Love, Again, the Kathryn Bernardo and Alden Richards rom-com that premiered on Netflix on February 13, 2025 and topped the Netflix PH movie chart; A Family Affair, the popular drama that immediately became the #1 TV show on Netflix Philippines upon its streaming release in 2022; 2 Good 2 Be True, the KathNiel series that became the most-watched TV series on Netflix PH during its pilot week in May 2022; and Ang sa Iyo ay Akin, the 2020 melodrama that soared to #1 on Netflix Philippines upon its 2021 release.
+Notable ABS-CBN releases that have reached number one on Netflix Philippines include Incognito, which premiered on January 17, 2025, and immediately claimed the top spot in Netflix PH's TV chart, Sosyal Climbers, ABS-CBN Studios’ first Netflix film collaboration which debuted on February 27, 2025, Hello, Love, Again, premiered on February 13, 2025, A Family Affair, released in 2022; 2 Good 2 Be True, released in May 2022; and Ang sa Iyo ay Akin, a 2020 TV series released in 2021 on Netflix.

-In addition to new titles, ABS-CBN's collaboration with Netflix also includes classic and restored Filipino films from the ABS-CBN Film Restoration project, ensuring Filipino stories remain accessible and relevant to global viewers.
+In addition to new titles, ABS-CBN's collaboration with Netflix also includes classic and restored Filipino films from the ABS-CBN Film Restoration Project.